 Biblical scholar and author Dr. Peter Enns will be in Lynchburg for a series of “Evolution Weekend” events February 15-16, joining with many other such efforts nationwide under the umbrella of the Clergy Letter Project.

-THIS IS CANCELLED: His main public presentation will be Saturday, February 15, at 8 p.m. in Sydnor Performance Hall, Schewel Hall, Lynchburg College, drawing from his recent book The Evolution of Adam: What the Bible Does and Doesn’t Say about Human Origins.
+THIS IS CANCELLED: His main public presentation will be Saturday, February 15, at 8 p.m. in Sydnor Performance Hall, Schewel Hall, University of Lynchburg, drawing from his recent book The Evolution of Adam: What the Bible Does and Doesn’t Say about Human Origins.

-Peakland Baptist Church and the Lynchburg College Chaplain’s office are inviting members of local faith communities and others to participate.
+Peakland Baptist Church and the University of Lynchburg Chaplain’s office are inviting members of local faith communities and others to participate.
 This weekend is part of a continuing emphasis on the mutuality of science and faith, as well as spiritual insights from a deepening understanding of the natural world.

 THIS IS CANCELLED: On Saturday afternoon, February 15, Dr. Enns will conduct a workshop at Peakland Baptist Church for children’s church school teachers based on the curriculum he authored, Telling God’s Story: Teaching Your Children the Bible.